MECCE-Stacked-white

 • Jessica Abonizio, Monash University

-• Diego Calvo Bonilla, University of Saskatchewan
+• Diego Calvo Bonilla, University of Turin

 • Ben de Souza, Rhodes University